onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 Design of a PARTICIPANT_DEREGISTER message
 ------------------------------------------
 - A participant is going to close and undeploys all AC-elements and send a PARTICIPANT_DEREGISTER message
-- in AC-runtime, ParticipantDeregisterListener collects the message from Message Broker
+- in ACM-runtime, ParticipantDeregisterListener collects the message from Message Broker
 - It saves participant reference with status OFF_LINE to DB
 - It triggers the execution to send a PARTICIPANT_DEREGISTER_ACK message to the participant deregistered
 - Participant is not monitored.

 Prime of an Automation Composition Definition Type
 --------------------------------------------------
-- AC-runtime assigns the AC Definition to the participants based of Supported Element Definition Type by participant
+- ACM-runtime assigns the AC Definition to the participants based of Supported Element Definition Type by participant
 - it triggers the execution to send a broadcast PARTICIPANT_PRIME message
 - the message is built by ParticipantPrimePublisher using Tosca Service Template data (to fill the list of ParticipantDefinition)
 - Participant-intermediary will receive a PARTICIPANT_PRIME message and stores the Tosca Service Template data on CacheProvider